Kai-Striega/kai-striega.github.io/content/blog/low-level-fundamentals/processes-threads-oh-my.md

 date = 2024-10-27T13:51:52+11:00
 +++

+## TLDR

+* Processes and threads are an integral part of programming
+* They are an essential tool in any developer's toolbox
+* Processes is how the OS represents a running program.
+* Threads are how the computer groups together instructions from your program and executes them
+* You can have multiple processes and threads
+* At least one thread runs _inside_ each process
+* Tradeoffs of processes vs threads are:
+  * Processes are slower to create than threads
+  * Processes own their memory, threads share memory between them
+  * It is easy to make very difficult to debug errors with threads

+## Introduction

 I have a friend who is currently trying to transition into software engineering.
 She is currently completing her masters in IT.
 While nerding out together about tech, I mentioned multiprocessing.
 She said she'd never heard of it.
 That's not great, so I tried to explain it, but feel that I didn't do a great job of it.
 This blog post will be my attempt to clarify some of the essential concepts that a developer should know about processes and threads, focusing on how they work in Linux.
 I'll do this in a couple of parts:

+1. TLDR
+2. Introduction
-1. Why: Why care at all?
+3. Why: Why care at all?
-2. Processes: Cover what processes are, and try to explain how they work
+4. Processes: Cover what processes are, and try to explain how they work
-3. Threads: Same as processes, but with threads
+5. Threads: Same as processes, but with threads
-4. Processes vs Threads: Pros/cons of each and when you would use one vs the other (IN PROGRESS)
+6. Processes vs Threads: Pros/cons of each and when you would use one vs the other
-5. Linux Tasks (TODO)

 ## Why care about processes and threads?